soybin/soybin.github.io/articles/_posts/2020-05-22-raymarch-the-geometry-and-pathtrace-the-scene.md

 * ~ Divide the 'totalColor' variable by the number of samples to get the average value for all of the samples.
 * ~ Set the pixel with 'x' and 'y' coordinates to the 'totalColor' variable value.

-With a high enough value for the samples and bounces variable, you can get very photorealistic images using path tracing.
+With a high enough value for the samples and bounces variable, one can get very photorealistic images using path tracing.
 ## disambiguation

-If you're reading this, chances are you've heard of raytracing, and it's no coincidence raytracing, raymarching and pathtracing sound familiar.
+If you're reading this, chances are you've heard of raytracing, and it's no coincidence raytracing, raymarching, and pathtracing all sound confusingly familiar.

 All three of these PBR (physically based rendering) algorithms have something in common: *__they all use raycasting to understand a scene's geometry__*, but what each one of this algorithms accomplishes, and the way they operate is different from one another.
 It's also true that most researchers have slightly different understandings of these concepts, since the lines separating them are often blurry.
 I'll try to shed some light regarding the differences between these techniques based on my own experience and understanding.

 ### raymarching and raytracing
 In raymarching, the intersection with the scene's geometry is computed using a distance estimator, as we've recently seen.
 On the other hand, raytracing computes the intersection analitically, not requiring a DE.
-Coming up with a DE for a fractal or any mathematical model can be easy, but when you have many objects with different shapes, raymarching grows exponentially in price.
+Coming up with a DE for a fractal or any mathematical model can be easy, but when there are many objects with different shapes, raymarching grows exponentially in price.
 This makes raytracing―although still pretty expensive―more suitable for games, and it's also the reason why raytracing isn't, and probably won't be, the mainstream rendering technique.
 That being said, raymarching is awesome; as I mentioned earlier, when used properly, it can deliver unprecedented performance on very specific applications, and its simplicity makes it very straightforward to understand, implement, and maintain.

 ### pathtracing and raytracing